The City receives several calls throughout the year requesting information and advice regarding human-wildlife conflicts.

 - Wildlife issues on private property are the responsibility of the landowner.
 Landowners can call pest control or animal control companies to remove wildlife from their properties.

-- The City of Kingston regulates dogs at-large and trespassing cats.
+- The City regulates dogs at-large and trespassing cats.
 For more information please visit the Animal and Pet Control FAQ.